-“On top of that people start behaving more communally.
-If they’ve got spare produce they’ll give it away to someone who can use it.
+“Food gardening creates community.
+If people have got spare produce they’ll give it away to someone who can use it.
 The same goes with seeds and seedlings.
 You can see the potential.
 It costs nothing to give it away, and yet you’ve done so much good.”

 “Whenever I tell people I could help them create an organic vege garden,

 they just want to know more.”

 Rob Velseboer runs the company ‘Heirloom Organix’.
 It’s BioGro Certified Organic and they grow and sell organic vege and herb seedlings at Farmers’ Markets and some garden centres.

 Rob started his horticultural ventures planting an orchard of heritage fruit trees which he found grew best using organic principles.
 Growing organic vege and herb seedlings was a natural progression.
 Along with selling the fruit, it was a way of making a living from the land.

 “Organic veges and fruit just taste better and they’re better for you.
 We subscribe to Soil and Health’s catchcry—healthy soil, healthy plants, healthy people”, says Rob.

 “It’s really important for people to just get out there and get growing.
 We support initiatives that teach children how to grow food at school.
 It’s teaching kids basic skills they may not learn from their parents.
 Kids can then learn not only how to grow veges, but how to cook them.
 They love eating what they’ve grown themselves.
 We support community gardening too because it gives everyone the opportunity to grow their own food.”